 - Analyze Your Results

-In order to know if your basic SEO is helping your website, you should start tracking your data.
+In order to know if you’re basic SEO is helping your website, you should start tracking your data.
 Google Analytics is a great tool that can analyze and save all your data.
 It doesn’t only tracks where users come from but also how they are getting there.
 This tool also creates custom reports for you when analyzing your data.
 Google Analytics allows you to measure the results of your webpages via real-time data.
 Data is shown from different channels like organic search, paid search, referrals, social media, and direct traffic.

 Having Google Analytics will help you make business decisions on where you should invest your resources, and it can guide you on your SEO efforts.

 Last but not least, thinking about your users probably is the most essential basic SEO tactic.
 As mentioned, there are numerous ways how you can increase traffic to your website: be it referrals, monthly email campaigns, or social shares on Facebook, and so on.

 While SEO is a completely different story with its own strengths and weaknesses, you can already achieve many basic SEO improvements to your website.
 However, the main idea of SEO in today’s digital age is putting the user first.

 Always try to think about what your users are looking for, their wants, and their needs.
 When you write content to fulfill your customers’ needs or to answer one of the questions they are having, you have the best chances that Google thinks that your content is valuable.

 So, just make sure that your content is helpful for your users and customers, and apply the basic SEO tactics we have mentioned so that you have the best chances that Google will rank you high.

 I hope these tips will help you a lot.